austral/specification/src/07-reference.md

 #### Description

-The `compiler-cond` special operator evaluates the `test` expressions in sequential order.
+The `compiler-cond` &specialop; evaluates the `test` expressions in sequential order.
 If one such expression evaluates to true, the entire form is replaced with the corresponding `form`.

 If no `test` expression evaluates to true, the expression is replaced with the `default` form.